1980 Hamburg arson attack: Perpetrators

 Sibylle Vorderbrügge (born 1956) was from Bremerhaven and worked as a medical assistant for radiology.
 She had become the girlfriend of Manfred Roeder, 51 years old and married at the time, a year earlier.
 Even before meeting Roeder, Vorderbrügge wrote in 1978 that she and Roeder were "destined by God to be together" and later said that she "thank[ed] him for making her a true German".

 Raymund Hörnle (born 1930) was from Kirchheim unter Teck and worked as a construction foreman.
 During World War II, he was part of the Flieger-Hitler Youth, though by his own account, he only joined in order to avoid potential service in the Waffen-SS.
 His father was an early member of the Nazi Party, being the recipient of a Golden Party Badge.
 Hörnle had built all the makeshift explosives for the DA's terrorist attacks in his workshop garage in Kirchheim's Jesingen quarter.

 Heinz Colditz (born 2 January 1930) was from Leipzig and worked as an otorhinolaryngologist, specializing as an ear doctor, in Kirchheim unter Teck.
+He was previously ousted from a doctor's office in Herrenberg for refusing to treat patients with a foreign background.
 He was a member of Deutsches Jungvolk and became a Hauptscharführer in the Hitler Youth by 1945.
 Since 1975, Colditz was a follower and financial backer of Roeder, whom he occasionally sheltered at his house in Dettingen.
 He considered Roeder the direct successor of Adolf Hitler as "Führer", hosted meetings between Roeder and other Völkisch movement figures at his home and recruited Hörnle, a patient of his, to the DA.